 Fortunately, there is a better way.
 With plug and play solutions available on the market, you can have a fully functional mHealth app built for you with shorter turnaround time and better maintenance support.

-API for scheduling, e-prescribing, EHR, chat, video, and others are now easily accessible.
+API for patient scheduling, e-prescribing, EHR, chat, video, and others are now easily accessible.
 This allows you to get something off the shelf, integrate it into your app and launch quickly.
 Of course, this also provides a lot of room for you to innovate and upgrade your app in the future.

 Let’s take a look at some of these plug-and-play solutions: